Alexander (Sasha) Sax

 project page / arXiv / github

 A rendering and physics simulator to bridge the gap between large-scale simulation and real-world environments.
-The simulator features a database of thousands of real spaces and uses a neural network for infilling, like an early form of DLSS.
+The simulator features a database of thousands of real spaces and uses a generative model (GAN) for super-sampling.

 Joint 2D-3D-Semantic Data for Indoor Scene Understanding